 - Air circulation – Too much CO2 in the air can lower pH.
 Provide adequate air circulation in your home (a slightly opened window is good for you and the fish) and avoid smoking.

-- Remove any items from your aquarium that are on the ‘Decrease pH’ list.
+- Remove any items from your aquarium that are on the ‘Lowering pH’ list.

 Do you have any tricks to naturally decrease or increase pH in aquariums?
 Please share them in the comments below.